 Mexico has been the world’s leading exporter of flat-screen TVs for several years.
 It is also the leading exporter of beer and avocados and is among the top five exporters of passenger vehicles, auto parts, medical devices and electrical machinery.

-The rise of Mexico’s economy is set to continue unabated.
+Mexico’s economy is poised to continue its rise unabated.
 With a young population and a growing middle class, the country’s demographic profile supports long-term industrial expansion and consumer growth.

 ANDAMAN PARTNERS supports international business ventures and growth.
 We help launch global initiatives and accelerate successful expansion across borders.
 If your business, operations or project requires cross-border support, contact connect@andamanpartners.com.